What pain and symptoms are associated with the deltoids muscle?

 What movements do the deltoids muscles control?

-- Raises the arm to the front, side and behind
+- Raises the arm to the front of the body (anterior deltoid)

 Activities that cause deltoid pain and symptoms:

 - Weight lifting